FY Small Cap – 2023 vs. R2000V

 We are bottom-up stock pickers, but sector exposures influenced relative performance as follows:

-- What Helped: Underweight Healthcare & Comm.
-Services (two weaker performing sectors)
+What Hurt: Overweight Consumer Staples & Communication Services (two weaker performing sectors)

 Portfolio Characteristics & Positioning

-We believe the Small Cap portfolio is well positioned for an uncertain future and possesses the fundamental ingredients that stand the test of time: wide moats, durable profitability, strong free cash flow, healthy balance sheets, and an attractive shareholder yield (dividends + net buybacks).
+We believe the Small Cap portfolio is positioned for long-term durability and possesses the fundamental ingredients that stand the test of time: wide moats, sustainably high returns on capital, strong free cash flow generation, low leverage ratios, and an attractive shareholder yield (dividends + net buybacks).
 The portfolio trades at a premium to the Value index, but we believe this is justified as companies in the Value indices have lower returns on capital and higher leverage.
-As we face an economic slowdown and a higher cost of capital environment, we believe companies with strong balance sheets and the ability to self-fund their operations should have a structural advantage in 2024 and beyond.
+As access to capital becomes more difficult and the cost of that capital is more expensive, we believe companies with strong balance sheets and the ability to self-fund their operations could have a structural advantage in 2024 and beyond.
 In an environment of possibly lower returns and greater volatility, we believe the Small Cap portfolio offers an attractive option for equity investors.

 The Small Cap product is typically compared to the Russell 2000 Index.
 Any comparison to the Russell 2000 Value is for illustrative purposes only.